qxxxb/vim-searchhi/README.md

 - Smooth integration with standard search as well as other search-enhancing plugins (e.g. [vim-anzu], [vim-asterisk]).

+- Uses a custom highlight group for the cursor when it's inside a search result.

 - Behaves appropriately in Visual mode.

 - Highlighting is updated predictably when the cursor is moved, as well as